 Other times, great men simply fall for women who happen to have children!

-If you’re feeling lonely as a single mom, those feelings might be heightened when you’re faced with certain situations or when you’re dealing with the realities of single motherhood.
+If you’re feeling like a lonely single mom, those feelings might be heightened when you’re faced with certain situations or when you’re dealing with the realities of single motherhood.

 These are some reasons single moms might feel lonely: